jlaire/dlx-cpp/README.md

 TODO
 ====

-  - C++ Sudoku solver and more examples.
+  - Unit tests.

+  - C++ implementations of the applications in Knuth's paper.

+  - `rm -rf scripts`